 What is ketamine?

-How do people take ketamine?
+How do you take K?

-Why do people take ketamine?
+Why do people take it?

-What are the bad side effects of taking ketamine?
+What are the bad side effects?

 - It can cause breathing problems and a racing heartbeat.